Really? This is the best picture you could come up with?

 - In Jerusalem, arguments between rival yeshivas descend to bio-chemical terrorism — throwing dirty diapers in each others windows.
 (This happened once.)

-- If you ever take a look at a page in the Talmud, you'll see that there's a Torah quote at the center, with all sorts of paragraphs in a circle around it.
-These are arguments taking place over centuries, and they're still going thanks to modern interpretations called Responsa.
+- If you ever take a look at a page of the Talmud, you'll see that the text of the Talmud usually occupies less than half of the page, with all sorts of paragraphs in a circle around it.
+Those are arguments about the arguments, between the rabbis of seven or eight hundred years ago.